This dictionary covers graphic design, prepress and print terminology

 The basic style of upright type within a particular font family.
 Roman type is usually contrasted to italic and bold italic type.

-Abbreviation for Rip Once, Output Many, an architecture used in prepress workflow which allows operators to RIP a page one single time and output both proofs and plates or films from those ripped data.
+Abbreviation for Rip Once, Output Many, an architecture used in the prepress workflow which allows operators to RIP a page one single time and output both proofs and plates or films from those ripped data.
 This is done to assure that there are no differences between proofs and the printed result.

 The pattern created by the color halftone screens used in four-color printing.